VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.html)
   - Ghost is Toast’s closest friend with which he goes on many paranormal adventures
-  -  Toast doesn't know Ghost's birthday \[3:59 - *Ghost Hunters*]
+  - Toast doesn't know Ghost's birthday, even though they're close friends \[3:59 - *Ghost Hunters*]
+    - He bought Ghost a camera for his birthday \[1:22 - *Yoshi Nintendo Mod*]
   - Toast says that it's his job to watch over Ghost as he can be stupid sometimes \[9:11 - *I Am The Puppet*]
   - Ghost was 6 when Toast was 8, so they have \(or had, with timelines) a 2-year age difference \[7:03 - *Haunted By Delphox*]
-  - Ghost and Toast played together since they were kids; they built a wagon out of old cereal boxes \[3:54 - *Big Dragon*]
+  - Ghost and Toast played together since they were kids \[3:54 - *Big Dragon*]
   - He reads Ghost bedtime stories \[4:43 - *Playable Animatronics 17*]
     - Toast normally tells Ghost a bedtime story about "the 16 elephants but one of them was a tiger;" there's no death in the original story; the original story is beautiful \[9:29 - *Gravity Falls Dipper*]
   - Ghost's phone has a British accented ring when calling Toast \[9:26 / 13:51 - *Haunted By Cardboard Friend*]